curegit/reversi-ai-dll/README.md

 ## API

-The DLL has simple API.
+The DLL has a simple API.
-For instance, a board state is given, an API function returns a move you should to choose next.
+For instance, a board state is given, an API function returns a move you should choose next.

 ### Bit Board

 Bit Board is expression of a reversi board.
-By Bit Board, a board state is expressed by a pair of 64-bit unsigned integer.
+By Bit Board, a board state is expressed by a pair of 64-bit unsigned integers.
 They each have bit flags where each players' disks are placed.
 For example, an initial board of reversi is expressed like `0x0000_0008_1000_0000` and `0x0000_0010_0800_0000`.